theproductiveprogrammer/luminate/README.md

 # Luminate

-Luminate is a command-line wallet for [Stellar](https://www.stellar.org/).
+Luminate is a free, open-source, command-line wallet for people who want to manage crypto on the [Stellar](https://www.stellar.org/) network.

 ![luminate](luminate.png)